 - An overall positive and optimistic attitude goes a long way, and a negative attitude diminishes your experience and the experience of others as well.

 - The RHD/Core team at UNH is a family.
 We don’t always need to agree, in fact, it is good and vital that we engage in discourse.
 But in the end, we need to have each other’s back and have a generous spirit toward each other

-I am an RYT 500hr certified yoga instructor and teach a free class to UNH students every Friday at noon and teach off campus as well.
+I am an RYT 500hr certified yoga instructor and teach two classes a week in the community.
+I have learned when you teach yoga you have to practice yoga.
 Lots of RAs ask me to come do yoga with students in their hall.
 I am always happy to introduce students/staff to Yoga and the practice/benefits of mindfulness.
-I like connecting the principles of yoga to our work.
+I like connecting the principles of mindfulness to our work.
 I have received my certification as a Koru Mindfulness teacher.
 Koru is a curriculum for teaching Mindfulness to emerging adults.
 I enjoy sharing this curriculum with students and our staff.

-I love Ted Talks and am very easily inspired.
-Hiking, biking, taking nice walks in the seacoast, cross country skiing, snowshoeing, gardening and being outside makes me happy.
+I love Ted Talks and good articles.
+I am very easily inspired.
+Hiking, biking, running, taking nice walks in the seacoast, cross country skiing, gardening and being outside makes me happy.
 I call my 93-year-old Mom every night.
 She is lonely and my daily call lifts her spirits.

 I don't watch TV, so when it comes to conversations about shows I am useless.
-I am open to any suggestions about a good movie to watch.
+I am open to any suggestions about a good movie to watch, or a good book to read.
 Thanks to a past RHD I am fan of the Banff Film Festival and go every year to their show in Portsmouth.
 I think film festivals, in general, are really cool.
-I love good vegetarian cooking and a good conversation.
+I love good vegetarian/vegan cooking, games and a good conversation.
 I try to be sure to make room for these at work and outside of work.
 If my door is open – come on in.